RMoran98/pawsome-pudding/README.md

 ### Unfixed Bugs
 - Google Maps iframe refuses to display in Firefox, Google Chrome and Microsoft Edge browsers.
 Other browsers untested.
+- Submit button does not properly redirect to the [thanks](thanks.html) page.
+The link is present and can be used by right clicking and choosing to open the link in a new tab, but does not function on button press.
+Tested on Firefox, Google Chrome, and Microsoft Edge.
 ## Deployment

 ## Credits